dotnet/performance/src/scenarios/README.md

 **Setup:**

 1. Create a directory with all the runtime and framework binaries in it (currently called the sandbox directory)
-2. Build the JitBench executable with dotnet cli
+2. Build the Scenarios executable with dotnet cli
 3. Set any COMPLUS variables that will modify the run
 4. Invoke the test with commandline _sandbox\_dir_\\corerun.exe --perf:outputdir _output\_dir_ --perf:runid _run\_id_ --target-architecture x64 --perf:collect _metrics_ --netcoreapp-version 2.1.0-preview3-26416-01